 I have three pets: my two sisters and a cat.

-My parents are fantastic, and my dad enjoys birding with me.
-Of course, he is necessary for transportation (just for one more year though!)
+My parents are fantastic, and my dad enjoys birding with me whenever he can get away from work.

-I play soccer and run track for Hamilton/Wenham RHS, and love almost any game.
+I play varsity soccer and run track for Hamilton/Wenham HS, and love almost any game.
 I'm probably over-competitive.
-Never mind.
-I'm definitely over-competitive.